-While the traditional Salmon Come Home event at Hoy Creek Hatchery will not take place this year, you can plan your own outing to watch the salmon battle their way back to their spawning grounds.
-Coquitlam has several salmon-viewing spots, with one of the best being Hoy Creek Linear Park, where new interpretive signs have been installed.
+Most years, the City along with the Hoy-Scott Watershed Society celebrate the return of salmon to local creeks in the fall to watch the salmon battle their way back to their spawning grounds.
+Coquitlam has several salmon-viewing spots, with one of the best being Hoy Creek Linear Park.

-To help guide your family fun, check out this map of salmon-viewing locations along with a scavenger hunt to help you explore nature and have fun.
+To help guide your family fun, check out this map of salmon-viewing locations (PDF) along with a scavenger hunt to help you explore nature and have fun.
+Every year the number of salmon who return varies.
+You may be able to spot chum, chinook, or Coho salmon this fall.

-While exploring the community this fall, please remember to support our Coquitlam businesses by shopping, enjoying a meal out or picking up takeout.
+While exploring the community, please remember to support our Coquitlam businesses by shopping, enjoying a meal out or picking up takeout.
+Don't forget to always pack out what you pack in, do not leave garbage.
+It's unsightly and it serves as an attractant to wild animals, especially bears.

 Be Safe Outdoors and Be Bear Smart